Student life doesn't have to end with your last lecture of the day - not if you're staying in one of our purpose-built rooms at the Hadlow campus.

 On-site Pastoral Support

 Students living in residential accommodation benefit from our experienced Student Support Team, available at all times day or night.
 They will guide and support you in personal matters and future planning.
-This also includes the Student Support Team working closely with the Curriculum Teams to help you stay on track with your course and help you achieve your educational goals.
+The Student Support Team work closely with the Curriculum to help you stay on track with your course and help you achieve your educational goals.

 Staff are passionate about the experiences that the residential students benefit from, with all students who completed the recent Ofsted survey being unanimous in their view that they feel safe, supported and are able to discuss anything with the team.
 Comments such as “being resident is like coming home, we’re like a family” demonstrate this.

-A wide range of enrichment and social activities are also available, helping them to develop their skills and circle of friends.
-Many of these enrichment activities are student-led, with suggestions about clubs and sports teams taken forward so that they can enjoy their time living away from home.
+A wide range of enrichment and social activities are also available, helping you develop your skills and expand your circle of friends.
+Many of these enrichment activities are student-led, with suggestions about clubs and sports teams taken forward so that you can enjoy your time living away from home.

 The Cost of Accommodation

-Residential fees for 2017/18 academic year are £135 per week for half-board, and £145 per week for full-board.
-This is based on a 39 week let.
-Payments can be made over ten months – September to June – with a deposit paid at the start.
-There is a 10% discount for payment in full.
+Residential fees for 2019/20 are £140 per week for half board and £150 per week for full board.
+This is based on a 37 week let.
+Payments can be made over 8 months – September to May – with a deposit of £250 also made with the application.

 Further Education students may be eligible to apply for financial assistance direct from the College through the Residential Bursary Fund (RBF).
 Awards from the RBF will cover the cost of 80% of the residential fees.
 Financial assistance is awarded according to household income and to qualify, it must be less than £30,000 (gross per annum).
 To apply for assistance through the RBF, students must complete a RBF application form which is automatically sent to all students once they have accepted the offer of a place from May onwards.